Updated: Jun 11, 2020

 When a child is born here in the UK that’s usually in hospital, and the first people to physically see the baby with the MK 1 eyeball are the medical staff in the delivery suite.
 Unsurprisingly, the first question is “ what is it?”
 This is not only the wonderful moment where a new life begins, but the very first act of defining a person.
 The birth must be registered within six weeks and currently there are only two options that can be entered onto the birth certificate, male or female.
 In the usual case of affairs this a pretty simple process and if baby is happy and healthy then the medical and official process quickly fades into a memory.
 But for some people there is a wrinkle, or a hiccup in the process.
 That wrinkle may occur at birth, perhaps because the medical staff cannot identify a sex of the baby, or it may happen latter during puberty or even later, during adulthood.
 The wrinkle I am talking about of course is what the current international classification of diseases lists as a “disorder of sexual development” or DSD. (formerly known as someone being “intersexed” in some way).

 The ICD is on its 11th edition having been revised in May of 2019.
 This is the medical ‘bible’ if you will, listing the conditions that medical professions around the world can diagnose and have diagnosed.
 Since 1948 it has been written by the World Health Organisation (WHO) and continually updated.
 The 11th edition will come into effect on 1st Jan 2022, so the 27 countries that use it are currently in a phase of preparation.
 This includes the UK.
 OK, OK, I can already hear you all saying, “But hang on Sarah, what this got to do with trans rights?”
-Well the 11th edition of the ICD moved its classification of trans gender people from their previous placement within mental health, (ICD-10) to the section that deals with DSD.
+Well, based on years of medical evidence and treatment of patients, the 11th edition of the ICD moved its classification of trans gender people from their previous placement within mental health, (ICD-10) to the section that deals with DSD.
 This is an extremely important move.
-Why? because it takes a trans gender persons experience and places it on a par with those who experience more visible, or physically observable forms of the condition. (for example, through ultrasound, or MRI imaging that allows us to see inside the body, and examine physical structures) This re-categorisation is the World Health Organisation’s attempt to close the gap created by the health profession itself in the early 20th century when it separated physical sexual disorders from those that appeared to merely exist ‘in the mind’.
+Why? because it takes a trans gender persons experience and places it on a par with those who experience more visible, or physically observable forms of DSD. (for example, through ultrasound, or MRI imaging that allows us to see inside the body, and examine physical structures) This re-categorisation is the World Health Organisation’s attempt to close a gap created by the health profession itself in the early 20th century when it separated physical sexual disorders from those that appeared to merely exist ‘in the mind’.
 These “mental’ disorders were at the time deemed unreal and unnatural and thus false, so those who presented with “non-physical” effects were directed to psychiatry in an attempt to “correct” their mind and make it match their supposedly normal body.
-At the time, circa 1900-1976 this not only included people who felt their gender to be different, but also their desire and sexuality towards others (Griffiths 2018).
+At the time, circa 1900-1976 this included not only people who felt their gender to be different, but also their desire and sexuality towards others (Griffiths 2018).
+Since that the the medical professions stance on the issue of what is known as a "gender identity" but really amounts to a sense of ones own sexed body and mind, has changed markedly.
+Much of that work owes its evidence base to the early studies of inter-sexed individuals, and the realisation that gonads (testes or ovaries) cannot be taken as definitive markers of a persons sexed body.
+Today it is broadly accepted that the human body whilst broadly divisible into male and female categorisations, has a physicality that is not mutually exclusive, thus unusual variations can and do exist.
 Currently, although trans people are treated through the NHS, timelines for referral to treatment are way outside government guidelines of 18 weeks with some people waiting 4 years for a diagnosis that enables them to even start treatment.

 As a result of all the above, the last 120 years have not been kind to British lesbian, gay, bisexual or transgender people.
 The United Kingdom is currently ranked the 9th best place for LGBTQIA+ people to live and whilst overall that’s not bad, until recently it was 4th (ILGA Europe, 2020).
 Historically attitudes towards homosexuality before the Wolfenden report of 1957 and the subsequent decriminalisation of gay male sex 10 years later were not accepting.
 It may also surprise people to realise that removal of homosexuality from the ICD didn’t come about until 1990, just 30 years ago, with the introduction of the 10th Edition in May of that year.
 Although public opinion in the United Kingdom regarding sexuality is much improved, social attitudes regarding the legitimacy of a person changing gender, as result of ‘feeling different’, remain generally dismissive, or at best tolerant.